jadvillanueva/kaggle-ai-agents-capstone/README.md

 # Vibe LeadGen Agents (Local B2B Outreach)

 Welcome to the Vibe LeadGen Agents project!
 This is my Full-Stack Capstone Project for the Kaggle 5-Day AI Agents Intensive Course with Google.
-We built a system to show how the Google Antigravity SDK, Model Context Protocol (MCP), and Multi-Agent Systems can solve a real-world business problem.
+I built a system to show how the Google Antigravity SDK, Model Context Protocol (MCP), and Multi-Agent Systems can solve a real-world business problem.

 ## The Problem